|Student Events & Information

 Professional Mentor Responsibilities:

-If you are interested in signing up for the Conference Mentoring activity, please indicate that on your registration form; and we’ll follow up with details and instructions for participation and pairing of mentors and mentees.
+If you are interested in signing up for the Conference Mentoring activity, please indicate that on your registration form; and we will follow up with details and instructions for participation and pairing of mentors and mentees.
+Mentoring will be arranged for in-person and virtual attendees.

-- Leverage your contact network and introduce your mentee to other professionals who they may be interested in speaking with.
+- Leverage your contact network and introduce your mentee to other professionals who they may be interested in getting to know.

 |Tips for Students: Networking and Applications